-Activity Area - means targeted areas that have a potential for new development or redevelopment and usually within the study area of a Corridor Plan or Neighborhood Plan.
-These can serve as catalyst areas for economic development efforts, public / private joint ventures or special districts to encourage innovative development (as defined in the Citywide Plan, Adopted 2014).
+Activity Area - means targeted areas that have the potential to develop or redevelop and usually within the study area of a Corridor Plan or Neighborhood Plan.
+They can serve as catalyst areas for economic development efforts, public / private joint ventures or special districts, and otherwise innovative developments (as defined in the Citywide Plan, Adopted 2014).